-Ashbery has written over 20 books of poetry.
+Ashbery wrote over 20 books of poetry.
 His first collection, "Some Trees" won a Yale Younger Poets Prize in 1956.
 His "Self-Portrait in a Convex Mirror" (1975), received the Pulitzer Prize for Poetry, the National Book Critics Circle Award, and the National Book Award.
-In addition to his poetry, he has written a book of art criticism, a collection of plays; and a novel, A Nest of Ninnies (1969).
-He is co-editor of the 1988 edition of "The Best American Poetry."
+In addition to his poetry, he wrote a book of art criticism, a collection of plays; and a novel, A Nest of Ninnies (1969).
+He was co-editor of the 1988 edition of "The Best American Poetry."

 - friend relationship with Mathews, Harry (born 14 February 1930)

 - compare to chart of Auden, W.H. (born 21 February 1907)

 - Work : Published/ Exhibited/ Released 1956 ("Some Trees")

 - Work : Published/ Exhibited/ Released 1969 ("A Nest of Ninnies")

 - Work : Published/ Exhibited/ Released 1975 ("Self Portrait")

 - Work : Prize 1975 (Pulitzer Prize for Poetry)